Saibotx/SlackBot/README.md

 ## Live Demo

-Currently this app is live and hosted on heroku [here](https://slack-users-challenge.herokuapp.com/) You can interact with the bot on my personal [Slack workspace](https://tobygu.slack.com/)
+Currently this app is live and hosted on heroku [here](https://slack-users-challenge.herokuapp.com/)

+You can interact with the bot on my personal [Slack workspace](https://tobygu.slack.com/)

+To start loading users into the database, just go into any channel and type `/sync-users`

+All subsequent users that join or change their profile will have the changes reflected on the live bot DB.